-- No defect: Product liability defendants sometimes pay nothing if they can prove that their product was defect-free.
+- No defect: Product liability defendants sometimes pay nothing if they can prove their product was defect-free.

-- Damages: Defendants sometimes use a decedent’s personal information to diminish a wrongful death claim’s value
+- Damages: Defendants sometimes use a decedent’s personal information to diminish a wrongful death claim’s value.

 Our wrongful death attorneys have handled defense challenges by preparing our clients’ cases early on.
 We’ve relied on our firm’s resources to investigate our cases, hire experts, evaluate our evidence, and keep pace with discovery demands.
 We have crafted winning strategies that allowed us to prevail during negotiations, mediations, and trials.

 Losing a loved one is an intensely painful experience.
 This experience is even more difficult if the carelessness or recklessness of another person caused your loved one’s death.
 If you’ve lost a loved one in Bradenton due to an accident that someone else caused, you could seek compensation through a wrongful death lawsuit.

 Below are some of the questions we hear about wrongful death actions in Florida.
 You should reach out to a wrongful death attorney if you have more specific legal questions about your loss.

 What Is Wrongful Death?